The Investigation Team (Yu Narukami) | Shadows and Personas | Social Links and NPCs | Antagonists (The Killer)

 In his Social Link, Dojima gets a lead on the hit-and-run case that killed his wife, making him stay out even later, to Nanako's distress.
 Eventually he admits that he has been avoiding his daughter because she reminds him of his late wife, but vows to get over it and spend more time with her daughter.
 When the lead does not pan out, he decides to let it go.
 He thanks the Protagonist for helping him remember what was truly important to him and gives him the Coffee Mug, allowing him to fuse Kohryu.

-- Accomplice by Inaction: In the Bad End it's implied that Dojima figures out the Protagonist and the Investigation Team throws the second suspect into the television but decides to look the other way regarding about it because he feels that was the only way to get justice for Nanako's death.
+- Accomplice by Inaction: In the Bad End it's implied that Dojima figures out the Protagonist and the Investigation Team throw the second suspect into the television but decides to look the other way because he feels that was the only way to get justice for Nanako's death.

 - Adult Fear: Near the end of the game, Nanako is kidnapped by someone he didn't even consider suspecting.
 That's a nightmare for any parent, especially a widowed workaholic, but it gets even worse.
 Nanako dies anyway, with Ryotaro bursting in literally seconds after she flat-lines, calling for him with her last breath.